SqueezeAILab/KVQuant/README.md

 - `quant` - codebase for running simulated quantization + eval experiments (need to first compute fisher information)
 - `deployment` - codebase for running efficient inference with compressed vectors (need to first get quantizers from quant step)
 - `lwm` - code for running inference with and evaluating quantized LWM models
+- `benchmarking` - code for benchmarking kernels (need to first get quantizers from quant step)

 To reproduce the perplexity numbers reported in the paper, run `gradients` and then `quant`.